top of page

 Source: Flowspace

-The rise in the size of container ships to behemoths carrying up to 24,000 Twenty-Foot Equivalent Units (TEUs) represents a monumental shift in the shipping industry.
-The pursuit of economies of scale primarily drives this trend, as larger vessels can transport goods at significantly reduced per-container costs.
-Shipping companies aim to maximize efficiency, reduce fuel consumption per container, and stay competitive in the global market.
+The relentless pursuit of economies of scale has been a constant driver in the shipping industry, particularly in the era of globalization.
+This trend is most evident in the continuous growth in the size of container ships.
+Today's behemoths carrying up to 24,000 Twenty-Foot Equivalent Units (TEUs) represent a monumental shift, capable of transporting goods at significantly reduced per-container costs.
+Shipping companies aim to maximize efficiency, reduce fuel consumption per container, and stay competitive in the global market, reflecting a continuous drive for greater profitability.

 ecommerce